Indo-German Chamber of Commerce: Representations

 The Indo-German Chamber of Commerce has representations in India and Germany.
 In India, IGCC is present at 6 locations.
 Headquartered in Mumbai, IGCC’s branch offices are located in Delhi, Chennai, Pune, Kolkata, Bangalore.
 The German subsidiary is located in Düsseldorf.

 Training

-The German-Dual system is one of the cornerstones of the successful ‘Made in Germany’ brand, now widely adopted by many European and Asian economies for quality and excellence.
+The German-Dual system is one of the cornerstones of the ‘Made in Germany’ brand, now widely adopted by many European and Asian economies for quality and excellence.
 To enable this service to member companies in India and provide them with a common management training platform, Indo-German Training Centre (IGTC) and the German Dual Vocational Education and Training system (VET, DualPro, ProRecognition) have been setup.

 Events

-IGCC uses its wealth of business and corporate experiences to help member companies organize their Business meetings, Seminars, theme related Workshops, Office Opening, Product Launches, Conferences, Business Dinner Receptions, etc.
+IGCC uses its business and corporate experiences to help member companies organize their Business meetings, Seminars, theme related Workshops, Office Opening, Product Launches, Conferences, Business Dinner Receptions, etc.

 Such events can be organized by IGCC offices at Mumbai, Delhi, Pune, Bangalore, Chennai and Kolkata.

 Trade Fairs

-Trade fairs are a valuable platform to promote your products and services globally and launch them into new markets.
-IGCC helps you to identify and participate in leading trade exhibitions in Germany and India.
+Trade fairs are a platform to promote your products and services globally and launch them into new markets.
+IGCC aims to identify and participate in leading trade exhibitions in Germany and India.